danielbmarshall/mediabox/README.md

 # mediabox
 Mediabox is meant to be an all Docker Container based media aggregator stack.
+See original GIT at https://github.com/tom472/mediabox .
+THIS IS ONLY A TEST FORK - I am not a developer, just customizing the really great work from tom472 to my own needs.

 Components include:
   * [Couchpotato movie library manager](https://couchpota.to/)